cris1133/southwest-flight-count-scraper/README.md

 Created by George Thompson

-This data scraper will allow users to retrieve the count of available "one-stop" and "non-stop" flights given origin and destination locations within a provided CSV file.\
+This data scraper will allow users to retrieve the count of available "one-stop" and "non-stop" flights given origin and destination locations within a provided CSV file.

-**File Guide**
+**File Guide**\

 Script: southwest-flight-count-scraper.py
 Input: example-input.csv
 Output: output.csv

-**Additional Comments & Concerns**
+**Additional Comments & Concerns**\

 Since this program was created for solely myself to complete a job, the program was built under the assumption that the user will not make errors when prompted for information.
 Error handling was not implemented in this project for this reason.

-**Running the script**
+**Running the script**\

-1. place both the "example-input.csv" and "southwest-flight-countscraper.py" files into the same folder.
+1: place both the "example-input.csv" and "southwest-flight-countscraper.py" files into the same folder.

-2. open your local terminal and cd into the folder that you placed your files
+2: open your local terminal and cd into the folder that you placed your files

-3. Run "python example-input.csv" or run "python3 example-input.csv" (this is dependent on your OS, you need Python 3 to run this script)
+3: Run "python example-input.csv" or run "python3 example-input.csv" (this is dependent on your OS, you need Python 3 to run this script)

-4. Enter the information requested by the program.
+4: Enter the information requested by the program.
 If you make any errors, press "ctrl+c" and start from the beginning.

-**Additional comments**
+**Additional comments**\
 The input CSV file can be named whatever you want and contain any destinations you want as long as you have a column header and the flights are separated by a hyphen ("-").